maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A(1)=5
     30 A(2)=10

-This program sets aside eleven locations in memory that can hold numeric values.
+This program sets aside eleven locations in memory, or slots, that can hold numeric values.
 It then assigns the values 5 and 10 to the first two slots.
 The rest have not been set, and those slots will contain zeros.

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
 RetroBASIC allows any number of dimensions and should properly run code from any of these dialects.
-In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, or in a few occasions, *lists*, while those with two are sometimes known as *matrixes*, or alternately *tables*.
+In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, or in a few occasions, *lists*, while those with two dimensions are sometimes known as *matrixes*, or alternately *tables*.
 When talking about arrays, it is also common to refer to non-array numerical values as *scalars*.

 Dialects also vary based on what they consider to be the first entry in the array.
 Early versions of Dartmouth had slot 1 as the first entry in the array, but this was soon realized to be a mistake as it made it difficult to represent common polynomials, which often have a zeroth entry.
 Later versions of Dartmouth added a zero to every array to correct for this.
 Thus, the `DIM` statement above produces an array with 11 entries in it, not 10.
 Debate over whether to use 0 or 1 for the first slot ran into the 1980s, but this was largely moot as MS variations did include 0 and this was the *de facto* standard.